ASFOpenSARlab/opensarlab-cluster/AWS/eks/README.md

     After creation of the stack, within _Outputs_ remember the __SecurityGroups__, __VpcId__, and __SubnetIds__.

+    This VPC can be shared among multiple clusters in the same region.

 1. Setup kubectl, aws-cli and aws-iam-authenticator

     It's assumed that kubectl is setup already.
 If not, follow https://kubernetes.io/docs/tasks/tools/install-kubectl/

     It's assumed that aws-cli is setup already.
 If not, follow https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

     _aws-iam-authenticator_ is "a tool to use AWS IAM credentials to authenticate to a Kubernetes cluster".
     This makes it far easier to manage EKS from a local machine.

     Download and install aws-iam-authenticator: